Court Support and Diversion

 Eligibility:

-- Individuals (16 years old or older), residents of Simcoe County, with a mental health problem or mental disorder who become involved with the criminal justice system.
+• Individuals, 16 years of age and older, residents of Simcoe County, with a mental health problem who become involved with the criminal justice system.

 Release from Custody